 What is HSC Plus?

-HSC Plus is a program of rewarding by means of a bonus points system, performance in Australian Senior Secondary Certificate [Year 12] courses relevant to UNSW undergraduate degrees.
+HSC Plus is designed to reward strong performance in Australian Senior Secondary Certificate [Year 12] subjects relevant to UNSW undergraduate degrees.

 Why did UNSW introduce HSC Plus?